christ66/cobertura/javancss/coberturaREADME.txt

 If you are using an IDE svn plugin, then you can probably skip to the section entitled COMMITTING TO CURRENT.

-Now that the config file is ready, try doing this:

-cd javancssCurrent
-svn add *

-If this works you can skip down to the section entitled COMMITTING TO CURRENT.

-If it does not work, it might have aborted with something like this message:

-svn: File 'test\Test38.java' has inconsistent newlines
-svn: Inconsistent line ending style

-If so, create a file called cobertura.groovy in the javancssCurrent directory.
+Now that the config file is ready, create a file called cobertura.groovy in the javancssCurrent directory.
 Make sure the contents have this:

 def ant = new AntBuilder()